Lydian is the fourth mode of the major scale and brings a maj7#11 sound to your major family soloing ideas, especially Imaj7 and IVmaj7 chords.

 Either way, notice that Lydian has a #11 (#4), the characteristic note of the scale and what distinguishes it from Ionian, which has a natural 11th.

 Highlighting the #11 brings out the Lydian sound over any major chord, which you’ll hear and see in the licks below.

-Now that you know how to build the Lydian scale, take a look at how to apply this important scale to a soloing situation.
+Now that you know how to build the Lydian mode, take a look at how to apply this important scale to a soloing situation.

-The Lydian scale is used to solo over a number of chords in the major family.
+The Lydian mode is used to solo over a number of chords in the major family.